Bookmark and Share

 It takes around five weeks to go from egg to adult bee.
 The first batch of eggs develop into female workers who will forage and feed the growing colony.

-In case you're wondering, the bee larvae in the photos above were found after a badger had dug up an underground nest.
+The photos of the bee larvae (above) were found after a badger had dug up a nest.
 The larvae were photographed and then the nest was reconstructed as well as possible.

 Related Pages